 - i.
-Potential staff members must be informed of prospective duties and responsibilities through: advert; job specification; and application form. - ii.
+Potential staff members should be made aware of their possible duties and responsibilities through the recruitment advertisement and the application form - ii.
 All staff members will be asked to provide a declaration that they are fit to work with children and any applicable criminal convictions or pending cases should be disclosed along with their application form - iii.
-All applicants must provide two written character references which include a declaration that they are fit to work with children and any applicable criminal convictions or pending cases should be disclosed along with their application form. - iv.
-Members of staff over the age of 16 must comply with Garda vetting procedure; applicants will be advised of this during the application stage. - v.
+All applicants must provide two written references which include a declaration that they are fit to work with children - iv.
 Interviews should be carried out at an appropriate location.
-During the interview, the employment Parish Panel should ensure that the applicant understands the role and responsibilities for which they are applying. - vi.
-The employment Parish Panel should ask each candidate the same set of pre-agreed questions.
+During the interview the employment Parish Panel should ensure that the applicant understands the role and responsibilities for which they are applying - v.
+The employment Parish Panel should ask each candidate the same set of pre-agreed questions - vi.
+Every effort should be made to ensure that the applicant is put at ease.
+Questions that show an interest in the individual such as their hobbies/interests should be asked and the candidate should be given the opportunity to have any queries answered

 - vii.
-Every effort should be made to ensure that the applicant is put at ease.
-Questions that show an interest in the individual such as their hobbies/interests should be asked and the candidate should be given the opportunity to have any queries answered. - viii.
-During the interview stage the policy and procedures for safeguarding children, young people, and vulnerable adults should be made clear. - ix.
-Applicants should be notified when they will receive a decision. - x.
-All staff members must provide photo identification such as passport or driver's license.
-If photo identification is not available, original birth certificate is acceptable.
-Applicants should also provide proof of address such as utility bill or bank statement. - xi.
-If the applicant is successful, staff members will receive a contract of employment and volunteers will receive a volunteer agreement. - Any information collected by the employment Parish Panel during the recruitment and selection process, including notes taken during the interview, should be kept in accordance with data protection guidelines.
-Applicants should be provided with feedback about their application upon request - xiii.
+During the interview stage the policy and procedures for safeguarding children, young people and vulnerable adults should be made clear - viii.
+Applicants should be notified as to when they will receive a decision - ix.
+All staff members must provide photo identification such as passport or driver's licence.
+If photo identification is not available original birth certificate is acceptable.
+Applicants should also provide proof of address such as utility bill or bank statement - x.
+If the applicant is successful staff members will receive a contact of employment and volunteers will receive a volunteer agreement - xi.
+Any information collected by the employment Parish Panel during the recruitment and selection process, including notes taken during the interview, should be kept.
+Applicants should be provided with feedback about their application upon request - xii.
 Some successful applicants may be under the age of 18.
 These staff members will never be left in sole charge of children or young people.
-These staff members should still be made aware of Saint Patrick's Cathedral's policy and procedures and sign an employee code of conduct form - xiv.
-Staff members who are not Irish citizens should provide evidence of their home country's certificate of good conduct where possible (third party evidence through educational institution or religious institutions is acceptable).
-This is in addition to the Garda vetting procedure.
-This will be advised at the application stage. - xv.
+These staff members should still be made aware of Saint Patrick's Cathedral's policy and procedures and sign an employee code of conduct form - xiii.
+Members of staff over the age of 16 may be asked to comply with the Garda vetting procedure - xiv.
+Staff members who are not Irish citizens should provide evidence of their home country's certificate of good conduct where possible (third party evidence through educational institution or religious institutions is acceptable) - xv.
 Irish staff members who have spent 6 months or longer outside Ireland should provide a certificate of good conduct from the relevant country/countries - xvi.
 If required, staff members must attend training for the safeguarding of children and vulnerable adults - xvii.
 All employees must sign an employee code of conduct form - xviii.
 All staff should have access to this handbook and Safeguarding Trust - xix.
-All new appointments will be conditional upon a set probationary/trial period (usually 6 months).During and at the end of this time period the staff member's supervisor should meet with them in order to discuss any questions or concerns the staff member might have.
+All new appointments will be conditional upon a set probationary/trial period (usually 6 months).

+During and at the end of this time period the staff member's supervisor should meet with them in order to discuss any questions or concerns the staff member might have.